 First step: Parse Relevant Data Fields From Incoming Emails

 Mailparser offers powerful tools to parse any kind of information from emails into easy to handle structured data.
 Getting started is straight forward and you’ll be able to parse your first email to Salesforce in less than an hour.
-As mentioned above, Mailparser can extract email data which is stored inside the email text body or parse data from PDF, CSV or Excel attachments.
+As mentioned above, Mailparser can extract email data that is stored inside the email text body or parse data from PDF, Word, CSV, or Excel attachments.

 Have a look at this quick video to better understand how Mailparser works: